Barbara’s Stage 3 Colon Cancer Story

-I recommend it as something to do every six months.
+I recommend it as something to do every 6 months.
 Just take a day off from overwhelming your system.
-It’s definitely more in my wheelhouse to dial it into a space – it’s really not a big deal.
+It’s definitely more in my wheelhouse to dial it into a space.
+It’s really not a big deal.

-I remember just being really honest with, saying, you do realize I have to go sit in the hospital for seven, eight hours and then I have to go spend the night in a New York hotel, throwing up and being away from my three kids, being unable to drive a car.
+I remember just being really honest, saying, “You do realize I have to go sit in the hospital for 7, 8 hours, and then I have to go spend the night in a New York hotel, throwing up and being away from my 3 kids, being unable to drive a car.”
 A colonoscopy to me is so entry level.
 It’s like a finger prick for some sort of blood test.

 How do you handle the waiting time before the surgery and knowing your cancer stage?

 It was mid-November.
 I got to have Thanksgiving with my family.
-But by that time I knew I [was getting] the surgery December 4.
-So there wasn’t much time in between colonoscopy and surgery.
+By that time, I knew I [was getting] the surgery December 4.
+There wasn’t much time in between colonoscopy and surgery.
 There was Thanksgiving in there.
-That’s what I remember because we had gone in to see the Thanksgiving Day Parade.
+That’s what I remember, because we had gone in to see the Thanksgiving Day Parade.

-A good friend of mine played for the New York Giants and he was in town, and it was a really exciting time, but there was a wet towel over all of us because there’s a lot of unknowns.
-It was really you know, just the unknown.
+A good friend of mine played for the New York Giants, and he was in town.
+It was a really exciting time, but there was a wet towel over all of us because there’s a lot of unknowns.
+It was really just the unknown.
 That is really a hard space.

 Everybody’s going through it with you, but it all manifests differently.
 Your family’s going to act weird.
-You’re going to act all sorts of – you’re going to be cuckoo, I don’t know.
-But that to me is a really tough space.
+You’re going to act all sorts of — you’re going to be cuckoo.
+That, to me, is a really tough space.

 Describe the lead up to the surgery (colectomy)

-The lead up to the surgery, I didn’t have a lot of people to talk to.
-I will say that my dad had had the same surgery but a different surgeon and his process was different.
+Leading up to the surgery, I didn’t have a lot of people to talk to.
+I will say that my dad had had the same surgery but a different surgeon, and his process was different.
 I had the da Vinci machine.
-Mine was laparoscopically done, so I had like five incisions on my abdomen that were very minimal.
+Mine was laparoscopically done, so I had like 5 incisions on my abdomen that were very minimal.

-If you saw me today, which I would be happy to share if anybody is listening that has is gearing up for this, I will FaceTime you and show you what the results are.
-Because if you saw me, the scars are so minimal, you would never know that I literally was gutted.
-And so I’m really really grateful for that.
+I would be happy to share if anybody is [reading] that is gearing up for this; I will FaceTime you and show you what the results are.
+Because if you saw me, the scars are so minimal.
+You would never know that I literally was gutted, and so I’m really really grateful for that.

-I didn’t have a lot of people to talk to so I just had unanswered questions.
-I just knew nobody, I couldn’t find anyone so I just had to surrender to all this unknown.
+I didn’t have a lot of people to talk to, so I just had unanswered questions.
+I couldn’t find anyone, so I just had to surrender to all this unknown.

 I was sad because I had a lot of delusions about the surgery.
 It was coming up on Hanukkah.
-I’m Jewish, my husband is Catholic.
-So we celebrate all the good stuff.
-Hanukkah was that week and I brought in chocolate dreidels into the hospital, these giant chocolate dreidels because I thought as soon as I had the surgery, my kids would come in and visit me in the hospital, we can do dreidels, and we can have a good time.
-I mean, talk about delusional optimism, that’s like me in a nutshell.
+I’m Jewish; my husband is Catholic.
+We celebrate all the good stuff.
+Hanukkah was that week, and I brought in chocolate dreidels into the hospital, these giant chocolate dreidels.
+I thought as soon as I had the surgery, my kids would come in and visit me in the hospital.
+We can do dreidels, and we can have a good time.
+I mean, talk about delusional optimism!
+That’s like me in a nutshell.

-Two days before surgery, you go into the hospital and you do a series of blood tests and all this stuff.
-You’re on different floors and I don’t know where I was.
-I was all over the place.
-All over Sloan Kettering for this, for that.
+2 days before surgery, you go into the hospital, and you do a series of blood tests and all this stuff.
+You’re on different floors, and I don’t know where I was.
+I was all over the place, all over Sloan Kettering for this, for that.

 It’s an all-day.
 It’s so exhausting.
 Then at the last stage, they mark you for surgeries.
 You lift up your shirt, and they’re putting this black sharpie that isn’t going to wash off.

-So I had those markings two days before my surgery because then the next day after the marking day was a starvation day, like you don’t eat that day either on colon cancer, you’re gonna get really used to not eating.
+I had those markings 2 days before my surgery, because then the next day after the marking day was a starvation day.
+You don’t eat that day either.
+On colon cancer, you’re gonna get really used to not eating.

-They have to clean out your system.
-So that whole day you’re drinking fluids.
-I don’t remember them being there being a preparation or anything, but I could be wrong.
+They have to clean out your system, so that whole day, you’re drinking fluids.
+I don’t remember there being a preparation or anything, but I could be wrong.

 Processing the news of the ileostomy bag

 That one was a doozy.
 I’m not gonna lie.
 I was very frightened.
-I need to be truly honest, you know, I, I’m probably a little more on the vain side.
+I need to be truly honest.
+I’m probably a little more on the vain side.
 I try to take care of myself.
-I was about ready to become a single woman and start dating, and I was like, that’s gonna be something to talk about on a first date.”By the way, I have three kids and a poop bag.”
+I was about ready to become a single woman and start dating, and I was like, “That’s gonna be something to talk about on a first date.
+‘By the way, I have 3 kids and a poop bag.'”
 So yeah, I wasn’t excited.

 That was a tough one.
 I just hope I’m not offending anybody with how I internalized that.
 It could happen to anybody.
-And there are a lot of people out there handling that byproduct of colon cancer very, very well.
+There are a lot of people out there handling that byproduct of colon cancer very, very well.

 Describe what you remember from right before and after surgery

-I remember walking into the surgery – they have you walk in because rolling in is more of you feel more [hospitalized] when you’re rolling in, but by walking in, you walk in with superpowers which I appreciate.
+I remember walking into the surgery.
+They have you walk in because you feel more [hospitalized] when you’re rolling in, but by walking in, you walk in with superpowers, which I appreciate.

-And then you land in this bed, but when you walk into the surgery unit at Sloan Kettering.
-It is like out of a movie.
-There’s these huge televisions and state of the art technology that was in this space.
-I was like, blown away.
-It looks nothing like an emergency room or hospital room that I had never been in a surgery center like that.
-It was really, it was impressive.
+Then you land in this bed.
+When you walk into the surgery unit at Sloan Kettering, it is like out of a movie.
+There’s these huge televisions and state-of-the-art technology that was in this space.
+I was blown away.
+It looks nothing like an emergency room or hospital room.
+I had never been in a surgery center like that.
+It was really impressive.

-I felt like I was in good hands and you lay down.
-They say count to ten and they’re talking to you.
+I felt like I was in good hands.
+You lay down.
+They say, ‘Count to 10,’ and they’re talking to you.
 The next thing you know, you don’t know anything.

-The surgery was six hours.
-Mine was laparoscopic, they have five incisions.
+The surgery was 6 hours.
+Mine was laparoscopic.
+They have 5 incisions.
 They took out a foot of my large intestine and 25 lymph nodes, and then they put the intestines back together.

 Surgery Recovery & Cancer Staging